0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/OpenAdmin/OpenAdmin.md

 ![joanna-key](joanna-key.jpg)

-we change its permissions using `chmod 600 joanna_key`
+we copy it to our kali machine and we change its permissions using `chmod 600 joanna_key`

-and we use to log in. but it requires a passphrase :D
+and we use it to log in. but it requires a passphrase :D

-we use the tool `ssh2john` to change the ssh key into a format crackable by `john`. we crack the password using the `rockyou.txt` wordlist.
+we use the tool `ssh2john` to change the ssh key into a format that's crackable by `john`. we crack the password using the `rockyou.txt` wordlist.

 ```
 $ ssh2john joanna_key > joanna_john